01-edu/public/subjects/lucas_number/README.md

 pub fn lucas_number(n: u32) -> u32 {}
 ```

-This function receives a number `n` and returns the `n`th number in the Lucas Numbers.
+This function receives a number `n` and returns the `n`th number in the Lucas Numbers where the `n`th number is the sum of the previous two numbers in the series.

 The Lucas Numbers start like this: 2, 1, 3, 4, 7, 11, 18, 29, 47, 76, 123, etc...

 ### Usage